arma-events/docs/src/en/users.md

 ### Games and DLCs

 In your profile you can setup which games you own.
 Currently supported are **Arma 3** and **Arma Reforger**.
-When released **Arma 4** will be added.
+When released **Arma 4** will be added as well.
 Contact our [Support](./support "Support") if you are interested in adding more games.
 If the game supports DLCs then please specify which DLCs you own.

 Your owned DLCs will be matched against the DLC requirements that a mission creator has defined for a specific event.
 In case of a missing DLC you will get a warning.